 The Regional Groups are organized as projects, and are similar to the Task Teams.

-6.1.1.3 E Charpentier proposed that GSG considers the option of yearly meetings involving all GCW experts and the members of the Steering Group, and organize side meetings to address priority activities.
+6.1.1.3 The Group considered the option of organizing yearly meetings involving all GCW experts and the members of the Steering Group, and having side meetings to address priority activities.
 This could allow for a more efficient use of the available funding, increased focus on implementing the program.
-He also noted that the Steering Group must start thinking into the future, also, and develop a different strategy for when the program is fully operational.
+It was noted that the Steering Group must start thinking into the future, also, and develop a different strategy for when the program is fully operational.
 Different models will be required for when the GCW will be operational, comparative to the implementation phase.

-6.1.1.4 The GSG recommended that the proposal has merits and needs to be submitted to EC-PHORS for consideration [action]
+6.1.1.4 The GSG recommended that the option has merits and needs to be submitted to EC-PHORS for consideration [action]

 6.1.2 Nomination of experts